zengm-games/zengm.com/football-gm.com/manual/worker-console.md

 for (const p of players) {
     const ratings = p.ratings[p.ratings.length - 1];

-    ratings.pss *= 1.2;
+    ratings.spd *= 1.2;

     // Recompute ovr and pot
-    bbgm.player.develop(p, 0);
+    await bbgm.player.develop(p, 0);

+    // Recompute player value
+    await bbgm.player.updateValues

     await bbgm.idb.cache.players.put(p);
 }
 ```

-That will increase the passing rating by 20% for all draft prospects.
+That will increase the speed rating by 20% for all draft prospects.

 You can do other stuff to player ratings.
 These are the names of all the rating variables: